SINTEF/dlite/doc/user_guide/storage_plugins.md

 environment variable `DLITE_STORAGES` or added within python with `dlite.storage_path.append` similarly to described above for drivers.

+IMPORTANT:
+Often, during development dlite will fail unexpectedly.
+This is typically either because of an error in the datamodel or the driver.
+The variable DLITE_PYDEBUG can be set as `export DLITE_PYDEBUG=` to get python debugging information.
+This will give information about the driver.
+But is is advisable to first check that the datamodel is valid with the command `dlite-validate datamodelfilename`.

 Using storages implicitly from Python
 -------------------------------------
 For convenience DLite also has an interface for creating storages implicitly.